 The Council has a future borrowing requirement to fund the approved Capital Programme.
 This will need to be kept under continuous review during the next financial year and beyond with current elevated inflation and interest rates.
-The UK economy proved more resilient than expected, however growth was stagnant in 2023.
+The UK economy is proving more resilient than expected, however a recession and / or stagnant growth is likely in 2023.